kubeshop/testkube/docs/docs/articles/test-workflows-examples-expressions.md

 #### Arithmetic

-The operators have the precedence defined, so the order will follow math rules, as an example:
+The operators have the precedence defined so the order will follow math rules.
+Examples:

 * `1 + 2 * 3` will result in `7`
 * `(1 + 2) * 3` will result in `9`